tianlinxu312/tianlinxu312/README.md

 You can find out more information about me by clicking [here](https://tianlinxu312.github.io/).

-Lately built a web app to promote Tech salary transparency in Europe, please visit: https://eur-tech-salaries.streamlit.app/
+I built a web app to promote Tech salary transparency in Europe, please visit: https://eur-tech-salaries.streamlit.app/